mfrancois3k/ApiMadeEasy/README.md

 # Hosting on Heroku

 All user available see the displayed the index of the page.

-Each user show page will have a source/description/name of url / articles.
+Each user show page will have a
+     source
+     description
+     name of url
+     articles.

-Each user will have a section of code that is shown Each  user will have a show page that also displays the number of times this api has been viewed.
+Each user will have a section of code that is shown

+Each  user will have a show page that also displays the number of times this api has been viewed.